What is Hadoop in the cloud? An introduction to Hadoop components in HDInsight for big data analysis

 Hadoop Distributed File System (HDFS) is a distributed file system that, with MapReduce and YARN, is the core of the Hadoop ecosystem.
 HDFS is the standard file system for Hadoop clusters on HDInsight.

-Apache Hive is data warehouse software built on Hadoop that allows you to query and manage large datasets in distributed storage using a SQL-like language call HiveQL.
-Hive, like Pig, is an abstraction on top of MapReduce and when run, Hive translates queries into a series of MapReduce jobs.
+Apache Hive is data warehouse software built on Hadoop that allows you to query and manage large datasets in distributed storage by using a SQL-like language called HiveQL.
+Hive, like Pig, is an abstraction on top of MapReduce.
+When run, Hive translates queries into a series of MapReduce jobs.
 Hive is conceptually closer to a relational database management system than Pig, and is therefore appropriate for use with more structured data.
-For unstructured data, Pig is better choice.
-See Use Hive with Hadoop in HDInsight
+For unstructured data, Pig is the better choice.
+See Use Hive with Hadoop in HDInsight.

 Apache Mahout is a scalable library of machine learning algorithms that run on Hadoop.
 Using principles of statistics, machine learning applications teach systems to learn from data and to use past outcomes to determine future behavior.
 See Generate movie recommendations using Mahout on Hadoop.

-Hadoop MapReduce is a software framework for writing applications to process big data sets in parallel.
-A MapReduce job splits large data sets and organizes the data into key-value pairs for processing.
+MapReduce is the legacy software framework for Hadoop for writing applications to batch process big data sets in parallel.
+A MapReduce job splits large datasets and organizes the data into key-value pairs for processing.

 Apache Oozie is a workflow coordination system that manages Hadoop jobs.
 It is integrated with the Hadoop stack and supports Hadoop jobs for MapReduce, Pig, Hive, and Sqoop.
 It can also be used to schedule jobs specific to a system, like Java programs or shell scripts.
-See Use a time-based Oozie Coordinator with Hadoop in HDInsight.
+See Use a time-based Oozie Coordinator with Hadoop.

-Apache Pig is a high-level platform that allows you to perform complex MapReduce transformations on very large data sets using a simple scripting language called Pig Latin.
+Apache Pig is a high-level platform that allows you to perform complex MapReduce transformations on very large datasets by using a simple scripting language called Pig Latin.
 Pig translates the Pig Latin scripts so they’ll run within Hadoop.
 You can create User Defined Functions (UDFs) to extend Pig Latin.
 See Use Pig with Hadoop to analyze an Apache log file.

 As part of the Azure cloud ecosystem, Hadoop in HDInsight offers a number of benefits, among them: